WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 1. You can use any language or framework of your choice.
 2. The task will be considered as `Medium` if user authentication and rate limiting is implemented.
 3. Don't directly copy the implementation given in resources.
-4. Brownie points for using the generator for the [NFT Minter](#task-id-nft-minter) task.
+4. Brownie points for integrating this with the [NFT Minter](#task-id-nft-minter) task.

 ## Task ID: Meme Feed
 #### `Web Development`, `Frontend Development`, `Backend Development`, `API Integration`